belgattitude/soluble-metadata/README.md

 Here's the list of concrete implementations for `Soluble\Datatype\Column\Definition\AbstractColumnDefinition`.

-They can be used as an alternative way to check datatypes.
+They can be used as an alternative way to check column datatype.
 For example

 ```php
 use Soluble\Datatype\Column\Definition;